foureyes/csci-ua.0480-fall2016-007/slides/16/auth.markdown

 * check out chapter 18 on security in our book
 * basically, you have to obtain a certificate
 	* create a _self-signed_ one (not suitable for production)
-	* buy from a certificate issuer, such as DigiCert, Comodo, etc.
+	* buy / get from a certificate issuer, such as DigiCert, Comodo, Let's Encrypt etc.
 * ...and configure express to use it (notice that you have to explicitly call createServer, and that the options may vary depending on how you've obtained your cert -
 [see relevant docs](http://expressjs.com/api.html#app.listen))